szymonmaszke/torchtraining/README.md

 This approach has shown time and time again it does not work for more complicated use cases as one cannot foresee the endless possibilities of training neural network and data generation user might require.
-`torchtrain` gives you building blocks to calculate metrics, log results, distribute training instead.
+`torchtraining` gives you building blocks to calculate metrics, log results, distribute training instead.